NorthernRealities/Rainbow-Creator/Readme.md

 Note that because the alpha value in this case was 1.0 it could have been left off because the function has it set to that value by default.

-There are also functions that allow you to create UIColor objects using a hexidecimal integer or string.
+There are also functions that allow you to create UIColor objects using a hexadecimal integer or string.

 	let backgroundColour = UIColor ( hex: 0x42ac58, alpha: 0.75 )
 	let foregroundColour = UIColor ( hexString: "#0f23ec" )

 The setting of the alpha is available in both but if you leave it out then it defaults to 1.0.
-When specifying a colour with a hexidecimal string the hash sign ('#') is optional.
+When specifying a colour with a hexadecimal string the hash sign ('#') is optional.
 (Please note that I have no idea what those will produce.
 I just made them up as an example.)

 An additional function allows you to create colors using RGB values but without specifying a value for the opacity (alpha).
 In this case it will default to 1.0.